The Jewish people were the first evangelists. Just think what would have happened had they not shared the good news of the Messiah.

 When God responds he goes right to my spirit.
 He takes care of my heart problems first.
 Sometimes, he reveals a motive behind my questions or hurt.
 The Lord may bring Scripture to my mind to answer my need or fill me with his love.
 He fills me with peace, calming my fears or distress.
 God cares for my physical needs (or my court).

-How can you apply this to your relationship with the Savior?
-He is waiting to escort you into the Holiest place through prayer.
+Jesus is waiting to escort you into the Holiest place through prayer.
+Will you go with Him?

-Lord Yeshua, cleanse me and make me whole.
-Inspire me to come to You daily, and renew my commitment to seek You with my whole heart.
-Amen.
+Lord Jesus, cleanse me and make me whole.
+Renew my commitment to seek You daily with my whole heart.

-Copyright 2019: The Temple: Author Stephanie Pavlantos: All Rights Reserved
+Copyright 2019: The Temple: Stephanie Pavlantos: All Rights Reserved